Doiwala: Demographics

-Doiwala Nagar Palika had a population of around 12,500 in 2025, its administrative reach being the 1791 houses in the region.
+Doiwala had an population of around 12,500 approx. in 2025, its administrative reach being the 1791 houses in the region.
 Males constitute 53.5% of the population and females 46.5%, giving the town a sex ratio of 869, significantly below the national average.
 Doiwala has an average literacy rate of 90.1%, higher than the national average of 74.4%: male literacy is 93.8% and, female literacy is 85.8%.
 In Doiwala, 10.8% of the population is under 6 years of age.

 Government and politics

 Doiwala is an urban town which is administered by a Nagar Palika Parishad at the local level headed by chairman.
 It is divided into 20 wards, each of which has a locally elected councillor.
 Doiwala is also a constituency of Uttarakhand Legislative Assembly as 23- Doiwala.
 Doiwala constituency comes under Haridwar Lok Sabha constituency.

 Doiwala also has a Kshetra Panchayat(Block) headed by Block Pramukh under Zila Panchayat Dehradun.
 Doiwala Kshetra Panchayat (Block) has a total 38 Gram Panchayats in it which are headed by respective Gram Pradhans.